Jullien's golden carp: Pollution through agriculture production

 Although anti-pollution legislation is present both collectively in Southeast Asia and nationally in Southeast Asian countries, it is rarely enforced.
 This is due to the mentality to economic expansion through modernization present in Southeast Asian states.
 Much of this expansion is not done by the locals, but by the governments of Southeast Asian countries.
-Industries in Southeast Asian have expanded without proper water treatment facilities, causing the rivers of be oxygen-poor for much of the year.
+Industries in Southeast Asian have expanded without proper water treatment facilities, causing its rivers to be oxygen-poor for much of the year.
 Although the agriculture techniques in Southeast Asia are becoming more modern, this increase is cash crops is coming at the expense of the regions other large industry: fish.
 This means that this region will lack industry diversification.

 Conservation

 International efforts

 The Mekong River Commission (MRC), established in 1995, had now become an independent international oversight organization instead of a United Nations body.
 It has four member countries, Lao PDR, Thailand, Cambodia, and Vietnam, and the purpose of this organization is to create studies before any dams or other public works projects are put in place in the Mekong River Basin of any of its connecting rivers.
 However, since this body is merely an oversight organization, it lacks legal authority.

 Recently, NGOs expressed concern about the creation of the Myitsone Dam.
 These human rights groups and environmental Non-governmental Organizations (NGOs) with Burmese opposition leader Aung San Suu Kyi to pressure the Burmese government to halt the usage of the Myitsone Dam.
 However, these groups also lacked legal authority.
 Thus, these groups relied on rallying international pressure to stop the usage of the Myitsone Dam.
 This has led to a large activist movement against the dam, and, due to Myanmar's recent status as a democratic country; the country has listened to the complaints of its people.
 However, activists in Myanmar fear that this is merely meant to placate them, and fear that usage of the Myitsone Dam will continue in the near future.

 Many Southeast Asian countries have research groups that are creating their own studies to show the negative effects that dams have on the environment, specifically water and fish.
 The International Water Management Institute (IWMI) in Lao PDR is one such group.
 These research groups, including the one listed above may be regionally based, but they are part of the internal effort to stop environmental degradation.
 The IWMI is part of the Consultative Group on International Agriculture Research; along with 15 other nonprofit research groups, private foundations, and international organizations.
 This shows the increasing trend of regional research groups partnering with NGOs to gain more power and create more change.